xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 ![Equinix vRouter](./images/equinix-vrouter2.PNG)

-#### Equinix Set Up - Equinix Network Edge router to Partner Interconnect
+#### Creating an Azure connection on the Equinix Network Edge vRouter

 1. In the Equinix ECX portal, click Connections and then click Create Connection.
 2. Under Frequent Connections, select **Azure**